Edmund Asa Ware: Biography

 Ware, son of Asa B. and Catharine (Slocum) Ware, was born December 22, 1837, in North Wrentham, now Norfolk, Massachusetts, and entered College from Norwich, Connecticut, to which place his family had removed about 1852.
 He graduated from Yale College in 1863.
 For the two years next after graduation he taught in the Norwich Free Academy, where he had had his early education.

 In September 1865, he went to Nashville, Tennessee to assist in reorganizing the public schools, and thence a year later to Atlanta, Georgia, under the auspices of the American Missionary Association, as Superintendent of the Association's schools in that city and vicinity In December 1866, he was licensed to preach, and from that time preached more or less frequently.
 He received August 1, 1867, from Howard University founder and first President General Howard, the appointment of State Superintendent of Education for Georgia; interested in the further of higher education for African-Americans.
-He thus took over the leadership of Atlanta University previously founded by James Tate and Grandison Daniels two former slaves.
+He thus took over the leadership of Atlanta University (now Clark Atlanta University) previously founded by James Tate and Grandison Daniels two former slaves.
 He became the first President of the Board of Trustees at Atlanta University founded September 19, 1865.
 Atlanta University chartered October 17, 1867; offered first instruction at postsecondary level 1869; first graduating class 1873, (normal school for future women teachers); and awarded its first six bachelor's degrees June 1876.

 He had lately returned from a visit to the mountains, to prepare for the opening of the school, and appeared in usual health; on the afternoon of September 25, 1885, he died suddenly of heart disease, in Atlanta, in the 48th year of his age.

 He married November 10, 1869, Sarah J. Twichell of Plantsville, Connecticut, who survived him with three daughters and one son.
 One of their daughters, Olive, was married in 1912 to Percy Williams Bridgman, recipient of the 1946 Nobel Prize in Physics.
 His son Edward Twichell Ware went on to become the third president of Atlanta University.